PeduliTernak/CloudComputing-Node-API/README.md

 This application is connected to the Firestore Database, Cloud Storage, and Cloud Run microservice.

-When a client makes prediction requests, this application synchronously sends requests to the [Cloud Run microservice](https://github.com/PeduliTernak/CloudComputing-Flask-API) to perform image recognition because the ML Model is deployed there.
+When a client makes prediction requests, this application synchronously sends requests to the private [Cloud Run microservice](https://github.com/PeduliTernak/CloudComputing-Flask-API) to perform image recognition because the ML Model is deployed there.
 The results are then stored in the database.

 ![Cloud Architecture Design](https://github.com/PeduliTernak/assets/blob/main/architecture-cloud-design.png?raw=true)